-Foundation Curriculum
+Generalist Curriculum

-In the foundation courses and field practicum, students are introduced to social work as a profession.
+In the generalist courses and field practicum, students are introduced to social work as a profession.
 Students learn both historical and contemporary theories and practice methods relating to both the individual and the environment.
-During the foundation year, students study human behavior and the social environment, history of social welfare policy, research methods, assessment frameworks, family and community diversity, and social work values and ethics.
+During the generalist year, students study human behavior and the social environment, history of social welfare policy, research methods, assessment frameworks, family and community diversity, and social work values and ethics.

-In the foundation curriculum students apply this generalist knowledge of theories and practice methods in the generalist field practicum.
+In the generalist curriculum students apply this generalist knowledge of theories and practice methods in the generalist field practicum.
 The field practicum is completed concurrently with enrollment in two field seminar courses.
-The full foundation curriculum is required of all students, with the exception of those admitted with advanced standing.
-Before beginning the concentration curriculum, all foundation coursework and field hours must be successfully completed.
+The full generalist curriculum is required of all students, with the exception of those admitted with advanced standing.
+Before beginning the specialization curriculum, all generalist coursework and field hours must be successfully completed.

-Concentration Curriculum
+Specialization Curriculum

-After completing the foundation requirements, students enroll in the concentration curriculum that they selected at the time their application to the program.
+After completing the generalist requirements, students enroll in the specialization curriculum that they selected at the time of their application to the program.
 Students also complete an advanced field practicum.
-Augsburg offers two concentrations: Multicultural Clinical Practice (MCCP) or Multicultural Macro Practice (MCMP).
-In either concentration, students deepen their knowledge of the primary issues affecting families and communities, develop a range of client-centered approaches to practice, gain a broader understanding of human diversity, develop competencies in practice-based research, and learn practice or program evaluation techniques.
+Augsburg offers two specializations: Multicultural Clinical Practice (MCCP) or Multicultural Macro Practice (MCMP).
+In either specialization, students deepen their knowledge of the primary issues affecting families and communities, develop a range of client-centered approaches to practice, gain a broader understanding of human diversity, develop competencies in practice-based research, and learn practice or program evaluation techniques.

-In the concentration curriculum, students apply this advanced knowledge of theories and practice methods in the concentration field practicum.
-The field practicum is relevant to their chosen concentration and is completed concurrently with enrollment in two field seminar courses.
+In the specialization curriculum, students apply this advanced knowledge of theories and practice methods in the specialization field practicum.
+The field practicum is relevant to their chosen specialization and is completed concurrently with enrollment in two field seminar courses.
 As a capstone to the MSW program, students complete a portfolio project or a summative evaluation project.

-Multicultural Clinical Practice (MCCP) Concentration
+Multicultural Clinical Practice (MCCP) Specialization

 Multiculturalism is a process requiring practitioners to have a deep awareness of their social and cultural identities, as well as the ability to use multiple lenses when working with diverse populations.
-With person-in-environment as an organizing perspective, multicultural clinical social work practice addresses the biopsychosocial and spiritual functioning of individuals, families, and groups.
-To this end, graduates of the MCCP concentration develop competence in using relationship-based, culturally informed, and theoretically grounded interventions with persons facing challenges, disabilities, or impairments, including emotional, behavioral, and mental disorders.
+With person-in-environment and antioppressive approaches as organizing perspectives, multicultural clinical social work practice addresses the biopsychosocial and spiritual well-being of individuals, families, and groups.
+To this end, graduates of the MCCP specialization develop competence in using relationship-based, culturally informed, anti-oppressive, and theoretically grounded interventions with persons facing challenges with their emotional, behavioral, and mental health.

-Multicultural Macro Practice (MCMP) Concentration
+Multicultural Macro Practice (MCMP) Specialization